haiaty/neverstoplearning-php/Learn/Language/anonymous-functions-closures.md

 After you have assigned the cloure to a variable, let us suppose a variable called $lambda,  you can call it or using the name of the variable and () (in this case $lambda())or you can use the functions call_user_func($lambda) and call_user_func_array ($lambda, array ());

+Since closures are anonymous, they do not appear in reflection.

+However, a new method was added to the ReflectionMethod and ReflectionFunction classes: getClosure.
+This method returns a dynamically created closure for the specified function. ([Example](#reflection-class-method-getClosure))

 #### Common misconceptions